woodstone121/DeepCore/_posts/2017-04-25-Creating_Synthetic_Clouds.md

 ---

 ## Clouds in Satellite Imagery
 When we're training models to work on satellite imagery, it's important to build models that are resilient.
 That means making models that can deal with the variations we see in real satellite imagery, like clouds, off-nadir angle, time of day, and atmospheric conditions.
-I'm going to focus on clouds in this post.
+We can handle this by including data from diverse conditions in our training set, but when that's not available, we can also use augmentation to simulate it.
+We use a variety of augmentations like rotation, scaling, contrast adjustment but we're interested in expanding this to include augmentations that are specifically designed to simulate variations that are specific to satellite imagery.
+This includes simulating changes in the time of day, atmospheric conditions, off-nadir angle, and weather conditions.

+We recently found that some of our models were not able to deal with light cloud cover.
+The model either misses planes that are covered by clouds, or it detects them but the confidence values are lower than they should be.
+So I decided to try augmenting our training data with synthetic clouds.
+In order to do that, I'd have to figure out how to generate clouds.

-I tried searching the internet for other examples of adding clouds to images.
-I found a few examples where people [use graphics software](https://docs.gimp.org/en/python-fu-foggify.html) to [create clouds](http://smallbusiness.chron.com/create-perfect-clouds-gimp-37351.html), but I need a way to do this fully automatically.
-In addition, most people are used to looking at clouds from ground level on planet earth, not from satellites in space.
+First, I tried searching the internet for other examples of adding clouds to images.
+I found a few examples where people [use graphics software](https://docs.gimp.org/en/python-fu-foggify.html) to [create clouds](http://smallbusiness.chron.com/create-perfect-clouds-gimp-37351.html), but I need a way to do this with code.
+One additional thing to consider before choosing a method is that most people are used to looking at clouds from ground level on planet earth, not from satellites in space.
 So we should have a look at some clouds from satellite images and then decide how to proceed

 ![Satellite Clouds]({{ site.baseurl }}/assets/images/Creating_Synthetic_Clouds/31.jpg){: width="256px"}
 ![Satellite Clouds]({{ site.baseurl }}/assets/images/Creating_Synthetic_Clouds/12.jpg){: width="256px"}